arindam-modak/Robust-Lane-Detection-in-hazy-environment-using-Encoder-Decoder-CNN-LSTM-DCP/README.md

 # Robust-Lane-Detection-using-Encoder-Decoder-CNN-LSTM
-Robust Lane Detection using Encoder Decoder CNN &amp; LSTM in various environments and semantic segmentation networks
+Robust Lane Detection in hazy/foggy environment using Encoder Decoder CNN & LSTM and Dark Channel Prior to tackle with hazy environemnt.